lilin90/lilin90.github.io/content/english/blog/technical-writer-effective-engineer-insights.md

 Management guru Peter Drucker points out in [*The Effective Executive*](https://www.goodreads.com/book/show/48019) that "If you can't measure it, you can't improve it."
 That's why picking the right metrics is crucial.

-The right metrics act as a north star—they help align the team and keep everyone moving in the same direction.
+The right metrics act as a north star — they help align the team and keep everyone moving in the same direction.
 Unlike some roles, quantifying the direct impact of documentation can be challenging, making the deliberate selection of metrics even more crucial.

 When deciding which metrics to use, Edmond suggests choosing ones that maximize impact, are actionable, and are responsive yet robust: